ENFORCEMENT OF SUPPORT OBLIGATION

 Non-IV-A

-case: The parent who is requesting the enforcement
+parent who is requesting the enforcement must provide the worksheet,

-must provide the worksheet, or obtain it from the court.
-If the ordered amount is zero, pre-guideline
+or obtain it from the court.
+If the ordered amount is zero,

-or deviated from the worksheet, do not pursue a modification further due to a
+pre-guideline or deviated from the worksheet, do not pursue a modification

-change in physical custody unless both parents are willing to stipulate to a
+further due to a change in physical custody unless both parents are willing to

-amounts (see CS 450P for additional information).
-Otherwise, inform the parent that any
+support guideline amounts (see CS 450P for additional information).
+Otherwise,

-modification of the order will need to be initiated privately by the parties,
+will need to be initiated privately by the parties, and close the case.
+You may

-the case at a later date if the parent provides a modified order.
+reinstate the case at a later date if the parent provides a modified order.

 4.